 If you have more than one Google Home device, it's easy to pair the speakers to play audio from all devices at once, and to quickly transfer your tunes from one Google Home to the next.

-If you have not yet set up a Home group launch the Google Home app, tap + Add and select 'Create speaker group'.
-Select the speakers you wish to include (these must be on the same Wi-Fi network as your phone or tablet), give it a name and save the group.
+If you have not yet set up a Home group launch the Google Home app, tap the plus sign at the top left of the home screen and choose 'Create speaker group'.
+Select the speakers you wish to include (these must be on the same Wi-Fi network as your phone or tablet), click Next, then give it a name and click Save.

 If you have already set up a Home group but want to add new speakers to it, launch the Home app, select the icon for the speaker you wish to add, then tap the cog wheel icon to enter the device settings.
 Scroll down to and select Groups, then assign it to your existing Home group and press Save.